sailfish009/goodvibes/docs/goodvibes.readthedocs.io/index.rst

-**Goodvibes** is an internet radio player for GNU/Linux.
-It aims to be light, simple, straightforward.
+**Goodvibes** is a lightweight internet radio player for GNU/Linux.
+Save your favorite stations, play it, that's it.

+There is no function to search radio stations, you'll have to enter the URL of the audio stream by yourself.
+Not very user-friendly, I know, but doing better than that is not simple.